mir-pucrs/concon-front-end/README.md

 # Project Name

->This is the frontEnd of the project that have as purpose to do a Deep Learning Approach for Norm Conflict Identification. it's a two-phase approach that uses traditional machine learning together with deep learning to extract and compare norms in order to identify conflicts between them.
+This is the frontEnd of the project whose purpose is to identify norm conflicts using deep learning.
+At the moment we use a two-phase approach that uses traditional machine learning together with deep learning to extract and compare norms in order to identify conflicts between them.

 ## Demo
 http://lsa.pucrs.br/conconexp
 ## Dependencies
-* We reccomend to install the dependencies with a virtual env
+Below we list the dependencies, which we recommend to be installed within a virtual env
 * [Django](https://www.djangoproject.com/download/)
 * [Python](https://www.python.org/downloads/)
 * [Mysql](https://www.mysql.com/downloads/)